 Abstract: This paper examines a series of high school-level interventions designed to encourage college attendance in a historically underperforming region, Appalachian Ohio.
 High schools received competitive grants to combat information frictions regarding postsecondary enrollment—through campus visits, college fairs, financial aid seminars, etc. I estimate the effect of competitive grants on postsecondary enrollment.
 Only Appalachian high schools were eligible for the program, and I exploit this policy-induced variation in treatment allocation to compare college attendance rates for high schools that received funding and similar, non-Appalachian high schools that were ineligible for the program using a difference-in-differences framework.
 Leveraging multiple datasets, treatment specifications, and control groups, I document two findings: i) no evidence suggests that the grants increased college enrollment overall and ii) there is no evidence that attendance patterns shifted to higher-quality institutions.

 Abstract: There is some agreement that a child's outcomes improve upon adoption relative to staying in foster care homes and that policies should facilitate that transition.
 The federal Adoption Tax Credit (ATC) can help offset the cost of adoption, yet it is unclear whether it has a positive impact on the number of adoptions or if it merely transfers resources to households who would have adopted anyway.
-The ATC has primarily been a nonrefundable tax credit, but in 2010 and 2011 the full amount (over \$13,000) was available as a refundable tax credit to all families regardless of their tax liability.
-Using county-level data from Florida, we estimate changes in the number of finalized public adoptions in months preceding the end of the refundability period.
-We document an average increase of 3.2 additional public adoptions (68 percent) per county immediately before the refundable period ended.
-While this effect is large, estimates show relative decreases in average adoptions in the first months of 2012, suggesting a retiming of adoptions rather than new adoptions.
-Importantly, the response appears to be concentrated in higher-income, more populated areas.
-Poorer, rural counties exhibit no response to the credit’s expiration.
+The ATC has primarily been a nonrefundable tax credit, but in 2010 and 2011 the full amount (over \$13,000) was available as a refundable tax credit, representing a substantial increase in the benefit to lower- and middle-income families—those with typically low tax liability.
+Using county-level data from Florida, we estimate an increase of 265 additional public adoptions over what would be expected at the end of 2011.
+Relative decreases in adoptions in the first months of 2012 suggest that much of this increase is due to retiming rather than new adoptions.
+The response appears to be concentrated in lower- and middle-income households living in higher-income, more populated areas.

 Works in Progress